webix-hub/docs/data/desktop/working_with_dates.md

 ####**webix.Date**

-The Date object allows for formatting dates regardless of locales with the help of the **dateToSrt()** method.
+The Date object allows for formatting dates regardless of locales with the help of the **dateToStr()** method.
 It requires format specification in its argument.

 ~~~js
 { header:"m/d/Y", sort:"date", id:"start", format:webix.Date.dateToStr("%m/%d/%y")}